jankotek/mapdb-site/doc/format.rst

 Instructions
 ~~~~~~~~~~~~~

 Recid and size has parity.
 If CRC32 is enabled parity is 16 bites, otherwise 1 bite parity.
+Their value bite-shifts
+to make space for parity bits at end.

 1) record update.
 Followed by packed recid with parity, packed size with parity and binary data